rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you. ^1519

-Remember the word that I said to you : A servant is not greater than his master.
+Remember the word that I said to you: 'A servant is not greater than his master.'
 If they persecuted me, they will also persecute you.
 If they kept my word, they will also keep yours. ^1520

 But all these things they will do to you on account of my name, because they do not know him who sent me. ^1521